Virtual Photons Shed Light on the Early Temperature of Dense QCD Matter: Supplemental Material

 In this section, we elaborate on the methodology for conducting a comparative analysis between \Teff{} derived from dilepton spectra and the evolving hydrodynamic temperatures at individual time steps.
 For \Teff{}, we compute dilepton production from all fluid cells at each time step and extract the corresponding \Teff{} values from the spectra.
 To quantify the spatially fluctuating hydrodynamic temperatures, which arise from the system's intrinsic inhomogeneity, we compute both the mean (\Tavg{}) and standard deviation ($\langle \delta T\rangle$) for fluid cells at each time step.
 In these calculations, the temperature of each fluid cell (within spacetime rapidity window $|\eta_s|<1$) is weighted by its energy density ($e$) multiplied by the Lorentz boost factor ($\gamma=u^t$), following what is done in the MUSIC package.
 The weighting factor considers that fluid cells with varying temperatures do not contribute equally to the observables.
 Instead, their contribution is proportional to their energy (or entropy) density.

-Figure~\ref{fig:temp_extraction_tau} depicts the comparison between effective temperature and hydrodynamic temperature as functions of proper time for Au+Au collisions at two selected beam energies within centrality classes ranging from 0-10\% to 70-80\%.
+Figure~\ref{fig:temp_extraction_tau} depicts the comparison between effective temperature and hydrodynamic temperature as functions of the proper time for Au+Au collisions at two selected beam energies within centrality classes ranging from 0--10\% to 70--80\%.
 The dots interconnected by lines represent the effective temperatures \Teff{} derived from the dilepton spectra, while the curves accompanied by bands represent the mean value (\Tavg{}) and standard deviation ($\langle \delta T\rangle$) of hydrodynamic temperatures.
 The figure demonstrates a close alignment between \Teff{} and the hydrodynamic temperatures.
+The initial mean value (\Tin{}) and standard deviation ($\langle \delta T\rangle$) of temperatures, along with the corresponding proper time ($\tau_0$), when the hydrodynamic evolution starts for the eight beam energies across eight centrality classes, are listed in Table~\ref{tab:temperature-data}.
+In this work, the values of $\tau_0$ are obtained from Ref.~\cite{Shen:2020jwv}, initially motivated by the overlap time between the two colliding nuclei and further adjusted to reproduce the mean transverse momentum of identified particles \cite{Shen:2020jwv,Du:2023efk}.